 The Community Epidemiology Work Group measured strong heroin indicators in major North American cities.

 Ranking highest were Baltimore, Newark, Boston, Chicago, New York, Philadelphia, San Francisco, Seattle and Washington DC.
 The study for the year 2004, indicates that 82% of drug treatment admissions in Newark were primarily for heroin abuse.
 Boston reported 74% and Baltimore 60%.
 These drug treatment admissions did not include those for alcohol.

-The good news is that it appears as though heroin drug addiction and abuse might be declining slightly.
-Still, adults 21-25 are a problem area, as according to 2004 figures from the National Survey on Drug Use and Health, the percentage of users in that group increased.
+The good news is that it appears as though heroin addiction might be declining slightly.
+Still, adults 21-25 are a problem area, as according to 2009 figures from the National Survey on Drug Use and Health, the percentage of users in that group increased.